Alexander Tarakhovsky, M.D., Ph.D.

-Encounters with pathogens can alter the function of immune cell genes through a number of means, including alterations to chromatin, the complex formed by DNA and its packaging proteins.
+Encounters with pathogens can alter the function of immune-cell genes in a number of ways including alterations to chromatin, the complex formed by DNA and its packaging proteins.
 The resulting changes in gene expression can produce persistent traits.
-The Tarakhovsky lab studies the mechanisms by which pathogens affect chromatin function and how they affect long-lasting immune and nonimmune cell responses to the environment.
+The Tarakhovsky lab studies the mechanisms by which pathogens affect chromatin function, and their effect on long-lasting immune and non-immune cell responses to the environment.

-Organism response to environmental stresses has both a predetermined, as well as an adaptive, nature.
-The predetermined response reflects the cell type-specific differences in signaling pathways and gene expression programs.
-In turn, adaptive responses reflect the ability of individual cells within a given lineage to integrate distinct environmental cues and to respond to them in a well-calibrated fashion.
-The predetermined and adaptive responses depend largely on tightly controlled gene expression programs that operate within limits imposed by a gene-specific chromatin environment.
-In the immune system, changes in chromatin are associated with, and contribute to, differentiation of hematopoietic stem cells into highly diverse immune cell subpopulations.
-Cell type-specific programs that drive responses of differentiated immune cells to pathogens differ significantly between B and T lineage cells as well as between cells of the adaptive and innate immune systems.
-The Tarakhovsky laboratory studies the mechanisms by which pathogens affect the function of chromatin, as well as how they affect long-lasting immune and nonimmune cell responses to the environment.
+An organism’s response to environmental stresses has both a predetermined and an adaptive nature.
+The predetermined response reflects the cell-type specific differences in signaling pathways and gene expression programs, while adaptive responses reflect the ability of individual cells within a given lineage to integrate distinct environmental cues and respond to them in a well-calibrated fashion.
+Both types of responses depend largely on tightly controlled gene-expression programs that operate within limits imposed by a gene-specific chromatin environment.
+In the immune system, changes in chromatin are associated with, and contribute to, the differentiation of hematopoietic stem cells into highly diverse immune-cell subpopulations.
+Cell-type specific programs that drive responses of differentiated immune cells to pathogens differ significantly between B and T lineage cells, as well as between cells of the adaptive and innate immune systems.
+The Tarakhovsky laboratory studies the mechanisms by which pathogens affect the function of chromatin, as well as how they affect long-lasting immune and non-immune cell responses to the environment.

-Several years ago, the Tarakhovsky laboratory proposed the “histone mimicry” paradigm as a novel mechanism for regulation of gene expression.
-According to this paradigm, regulation of gene expression could be controlled by histone-like entities present in nonhistone proteins that can compete with histones for the regulators of gene expression.
-The foundation of this model originates from identification of the histone mimic within the histone methyltransferase G9a, which plays the important role of gene silencing.
-Further studies show the presence of histone mimics in a large number of human and mouse proteins.
-Furthermore, the laboratory found that pathogenic microorganisms carry histone mimics in the proteins that critically contribute to pathogen-mediated suppression of the host immune response.
-This finding led them to propose a mechanism according to which histone mimics in bacterial and viral proteins may serve as histone surrogates, thus hijacking chromatin-based pathways of immune response.
-The histone mimics concept led the Tarakhovsky laboratory to develop synthetic histone mimics that regulate inflammatory gene expression by interfering with association between histones and transcription regulators.
-In the future, the laboratory plans to extend its research toward an understanding of the mechanism of epigenetic conditioning of host cells by pathogens.
-This research may help to elucidate the basis of chronic inflammatory disorders that are initiated by infection but can persist in the absence of infectious agents.
+Several years ago, the laboratory proposed the “histone mimicry” paradigm as a novel mechanism for regulation of gene expression.
+According to this paradigm, the regulation of gene expression could be controlled by histone-like entities present in non-histone proteins that can compete with histones for the regulators of gene expression.
+The foundation of this model originates from the identification of the histone mimic within the histone methyltransferase G9a, which plays the important role of gene silencing.
+Further studies demonstrated the presence of histone mimics in a large number of human and mouse proteins.
+The laboratory found that pathogenic microorganisms carry histone mimics in the proteins that critically contribute to pathogen-mediated suppression of the host immune response.
+This finding led them to propose a mechanism according to which histone mimics in bacterial and viral proteins may serve as histone surrogates, hijacking chromatin-based pathways of the immune response.
+The histone mimics concept led the Tarakhovsky laboratory to develop synthetic histone mimics that regulate inflammatory gene expression by interfering with the association between histones and transcriptional regulators.
+In the future, the laboratory plans to extend its research toward the mechanism of epigenetic conditioning of host cells by pathogens.
+This work may help to elucidate the basis of chronic inflammatory disorders that are initiated by infection but can persist in the absence of infectious agents.